pmean/build-website/text/99/ttest-99.md

 **Further reading**

 Just about any introductory Statistics book will talk about the t-distribution.
-See, for example, chapter 7 of Rosner\'s book.
+See, for example, chapter 7 of Rosner's book.
 There are web pages that will calculate probabilities and percentiles of the t distribution, such as SurfSTAT (click on the TABLES button on the main page).

-**\--\> SurfSTAT Australia**.
+**--> SurfSTAT Australia**.
 Annette Dobson, Anne Young, Bob Gibson, and others.
 (Accessed May 15, 2002).
 [www.anu.edu.au/nceph/surfstat/surfstat-home/surfstat.html](http://www.anu.edu.au/nceph/surfstat/surfstat-home/surfstat.html)

-**\--\>** **Fundamentals of Biostatistics, Third Edition.** Rosner B.
+**-->** **Fundamentals of Biostatistics, Third Edition.** Rosner B.
 Belmont CA: Duxbury Press (1990).
 ISBN: 0-534-91973-1.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Hypothesis testing](../category/HypothesisTesting.html).